-HUD expects to track MTO demonstration families for about 10 years after their enrollment in the demonstration and to conduct research on long-term effects.
+HUD expects to track MTO demonstration families for approximately 10 years after their enrollment in the demonstration and to conduct research on the long-term effects of MTO.

 Researchers expect that moving to low-poverty neighborhoods will have some short-term impacts.
-However, they expect that the most important benefits will accrue to the children of the families who move to better neighborhoods.
-Thus, it is necessary to allow a decade or so to elapse so that we can measure the economic and educational effects on MTO children.
+However, they expect that the most important long-term benefits will accrue to the children of the families who move to better neighborhoods.
+Thus, a decade must elapse before researchers can measure the full economic and educational effects on MTO children.